 This guide will walk researchers though advanced legal research concepts.
 These subjects are particularly useful to students starting their summer employment or a new job.
 Those interested in a deeper exploration, may consider taking the Advanced Legal Research course.

-Legislative histories can help you understand the motivation behind specific language in a law or a bill.
+Legislative histories can help you understand the motivation behind language in a law or bill.
 Often federal legislative history information is already compiled and available for researchers to use.

-For more information on how to find a legislative history if it has not been compiled yet, check out our Federal Legislative History Research Guide:
+You can create a legislative history yourself if it has not been compiled yet.
+Check out our Federal Legislative History Research Guide to learn how:

-Once you've gathered your legislative history materials, use the following lesson to learn how to interpret the materials you found:
+First, gather your legislative history materials.
+Then you can use the following to learn how to interpret the materials you found:

 Federal regulation is important in a number of areas of law.
 There are great resources to help you get started when searching for federal regulatory material.